oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 A judge? with a loop? under it a hammer & sickles

-Someone voting, looks like he isnt there on freewill
+Someone voting, looks like he isn't there on freewill

 Stalin, with a commander and soldiers?
 Background Clouds filled with stars.